About this Cycle Tour

 We have a gentle start to the day as we won't be pushing the pedals very hard until kilometre 25.
 Then it's time to climb, but we only gain about 350 m over 10 km, for which we are rewarded with a short downhill and another climb.
 During our cycle, we'll pass hilltribe farmers working their fields and be greeted by children and possibly a water buffalo or two.
 Our true reward will be the long, gentle descent all the way to the town of Chaing Saen on the banks of the Mekong River.
 This town dates to the 7th century; however, it was around 1328 that the city walls, which are still standing, were built.
 Our hotel is directly on the river and overlooks Laos on the other side.
 Our total vertical climb today is 800 m.

 Today is a semi rest day as we have a fast, flat ride in the morning, leaving the afternoon free for you to relax.
 Our ride today is along the Mekong River, which also forms the border with Laos, on a quiet, smooth road.
-We arrive in the border town of Chiang Khong in time for lunch, and the afternoon is free for you to sit on your balcony overlooking the river, explore the local market, or take a wander through the bicycle museum.
-Dinner is on your own tonight.
+We arrive in the border town of Chiang Khong in time for lunch, and the afternoon is free for you to sit on your balcony overlooking the river, explore the local market, or take a wander through the bicycle museum before regrouping for dinner.